yifeng-pan/qwerty_to_dvorak/README.md

-# qwerty_to_dvorak
+# QWERTY to Dvorak
 An AutoHotkey script that maps QWERTY to US Dvorak.
+F8 to turn off.
+F9 to turn on.